Politics of Tripura

-The politics of Tripura, a state in Northeast India, has been dominated by the Communist Party of India (Marxist), the Indian National Congress and the Bharatiya Janata Party.
-As of 2020, the Bharatiya Janata Party (BJP) is the ruling party in the states's legislative assembly and also won the two parliamentary constituencies in 2019 Indian general election.
+The politics of Tripura, a state in Northeast India, has been dominated by the Bharatiya Janata Party, the Communist Party of India (Marxist), the Indian National Congress, the Tipra Motha Party, the Indigenous People's Front of Tripura and the Trinamool Congress.
+As of 2020, the Bharatiya Janata Party is the ruling party in the states's legislative assembly and also won the two parliamentary constituencies in 2024 Indian general election.

 Tripura Territorial Council

 The Tripura Territorial Council Act of 1956 opened up for direct elections to a council with the same name (TTC).
 The TTC had 30 directly elected members and two members nominated by the governor.
 The first TTC election was held in 1957, followed by fresh polls in 1959.
 The third council elected in February 1962 had 20 members.

 Constituencies

 Tripura sends two representatives to the Lok Sabha (the lower house of the parliament of India) and one representative to the Rajya Sabha (parliament's upper house).
 Panchayats (local self-governments) elected by local body elections are present in many villages for self-governance.
 Tripura also has a unique tribal self-governance body, the Tripura Tribal Areas Autonomous District Council.
 This council is responsible for some aspects of local governance in 527 villages with high density of the scheduled tribes.
 The state has 60 assembly constituencies, as of 2018.